Facial Recognition, Explained

 Many airports allow travelers to use their face data as a sort of passport, allowing them to skip long security lines, check bags and board planes without having to show a physical ID or boarding pass.

-Example: With Delta Digital ID, travelers on TSA’s PreCheck program can use their faces in lieu of boarding passes and ID at both bag drops and security checkpoints at participating airports.
+• Example: With Delta Digital ID, travelers on TSA’s PreCheck program can use their faces in lieu of boarding passes and ID at both bag drops and security checkpoints at participating airports.

 Fraud Detection in Banking

 People can authenticate their banking transactions by simply looking at a phone or computer instead of using passwords or two-step verification.
-Banks may also use facial recognition technology at their ATMs or branch locations to verify customers’ identities.
+Banks may also use facial recognition systems at their ATMs or branch locations to verify customers’ identities.

-Example: The Chase banking app supports Apple’s Touch ID and Face ID, as well as Android’s Fingerprint Login, to allow customers to access their account using their biometric data.
+• Example: The Chase banking app supports Apple’s Touch ID and Face ID, as well as Android’s Fingerprint Login, to allow customers to access their accounts using their biometric data.
 The company also allows customers to withdraw cash from its ATMs with their mobile wallet, which often requires users to scan their face before using.

 Smart Cars

-Example: Hyundai uses facial biometrics in its electric vehicles to automatically adjust seating, mirrors and infotainment displays according to specific drivers’ preferences.
+• Example: Hyundai uses facial biometrics in its electric vehicles to automatically adjust seating, mirrors and infotainment displays according to specific drivers’ preferences.
 And the Genesis GV60, a luxury car owned by Hyundai, became the first vehicle ever to offer keyless entry with facial recognition.

 Want More Examples?5 Ways Facial Recognition Is Making Waves Across Industries

-Benefits of Facial Recognition Technology
+Challenges and Controversies of Facial Recognition

 Loss of Privacy